sidrakhan27/Air_noise/README.md

 **Model**

-The XGBoost model was trained using the following features:

-* Aircraft type
-* Aircraft weight
-* Number of engines
-* Wind speed
-* Wind direction
-* Temperature

 The model was evaluated using a holdout test set.
 The accuracy of the model on the test set was 90%.